turingschool-examples/little-esty-shop/doc/evaluation.md

 ### Part 2: Q&A

-Students should be prepared to answer questions from the instructor surrounding the implementation of the user story focusing on the subject areas listed in the project rubric.
+Students should be prepared to answer questions from the instructor surrounding the implementation of the user story focusing on the subject areas listed in the project rubric below.

 ## Rubric